SMA-ASE/xp2-connector-docs/docs/operation/smafetchqueueddocnumber.md

 This parameter is optional.
 If the occurance number of the report is not 1, you can specify which occurance you desire.
 (The default occurance is 1.)

 ### -r
-This option speicifies the report name to select.
+This option specifies the report name to select.

 ### -s
 This option suppressses the 'd' prefix in the document name